adoganis/3d_roi_tuft_segmenter/README.md

 ==========================
 This is FIJI plugin to automatically segment 3D ROIs of OIR blood vessel tufting in MicroCT stacks via ilastik.
 It was built by Alexandros Doganis for the Cellular Adaptive Behaviour Lab at the Francis Crick Institute to supplement their research on OIR.
-It is based on [ImageJ's Example Command](https://github.com/imagej/example-imagej-command).
+It is based on [ImageJ's Example Command](https://github.com/imagej/example-imagej-command), as such of particular note are several README sections and the main() borrowed from there.

 Requirements
 ------------